Annunciation (Memling): Figures

 The archangel Gabriel appears before Mary to announce that she will bear the Son of God.
 He is shown standing in a three-quarter view, wearing a small jeweled diadem and dressed in vestments.
 He has a richly embroidered red-and-gold brocade cope, edged with a pattern of gray seraphim and wheels, over a white alb and amice.
 He holds his staff of office in one hand, and raises the other towards the Virgin.
 He bends his knees, honoring and acknowledging her as Mother of Christ and Queen of Heaven, and his feet are bare and positioned slightly behind hers.

 The Virgin is in a frontal view; directly behind her the red-curtained bed acts as a framing device, similar to the traditional canopy of honor or baldachin.
 Unlike in the work of Memling's predecessors, whose Virgins are garbed in heavily jeweled and costly robes, the plain white shift she wears beneath a blue mantle is minimally jeweled at the hem and at the open neckline.
 A purple underdress peeks out at her neck and wrists, indicating her royal status.
-Mary seems neither surprised nor fearful at the announcement; according to Blum the scene is rendered with a great sense of naturalism and successfully depicts "the transformation of Mary from girl to God-bearer".
+Mary seems neither surprised nor fearful at the announcement; according to the art historian Shirley Neilsen Blum the scene is rendered with a great sense of naturalism and successfully depicts "the transformation of Mary from girl to God-bearer".

 The Virgin holds an innovative and unusual position.
 She seems to be either rising or swooning as if having lost her balance, a divergence from her conventional seated or kneeling pose.
 Blum believes "one may search in vain in other Netherlandish Annunciation panels of the fifteenth century of a Virgin positioned as she is here".
 The art historian Penny Jolly suggests that the painting shows a birthing position, a motif with which van der Weyden experimented in his Seven Sacraments Altarpiece, where the Virgin's collapse results in a childbirth-like posture, and in his Descent from the Cross, which has Mary Magdalene bending and crouching – similar to the position Memling's Magdalene assumes in his Lamentation.
 Flanking the Virgin, and holding her, are two attendant angels.
 The one to the left lifts the Virgin's robe while the other gazes at the viewer, "soliciting our response", according to Ainsworth.
 Both are small-statured, solemn, and, according to Blum, in mood "comparable to that of Gabriel".
 Other than the presence of the angels, Memling shows a typical upper-merchant-class 15th-century Flemish bedchamber.